perforce/p4transfer/README.md

 This requires Python (2.7 or 3.6+) and P4Python (2017.2+).
 It runs on Linux/Mac/Windows.

+Also for other modules:

+    pip install requirements.txt

+If you have problems with the above, check the doc below.

 ## Documentation

 See [doc/P4Transfer.adoc](doc/P4Transfer.adoc) for more details on how it works and how to use it.
 You can also download [P4Transfer.pdf](doc/P4Transfer.pdf)